magynhard/curly_bracket_parser/README.md

 # curly_bracket_parser

-Simple parser to replace curly brackets {{like_this}} inside strings like URLs, Texts or even files easily.
+Simple parser to replace curly brackets {{like_this}} inside strings like URLs, texts or even files easily.

 alpha version ... to be done ...